xhayper/COTL_API/src/pages/objectives.md

 {
     ExampleObjective = CustomObjectiveManager.Add(new ExampleObjective());

-    //if you need to change something post adding, use:
+    //if you need to reference something post adding, use:
     ExampleObjective.ObjectiveData.<method/field>
-}
+    //note you can't make modifications at this stage }
 ```